-We leave Choeung Ek in silence – and take the tuk tuk back towards the Tuol Sleng, or S21 prison.
+And we leave Choeung Ek in silence – and take the tuk-tuk back towards the Tuol Sleng, or the S21 prison.

 We take a guide when we enter the prison (the entrance to the prison is US$2, the guide is free, but a tip is expected).
 Our guide lost most of her family during the Pot regime, she still speaks of them with emotion and difficulty.

 This prison was an old school, prior to Pot’s need for more prisons and education of a different type.